derekzyl/expressbolt/README.md

 - `next`: The next function is used to pass control to the next middleware function in the request-response cycle.
 - `useNext`: A boolean flag indicating whether to use the next middleware function.
 - `env`: The environment (development or production) in which the class is being used.
-- `modelData` : it contains the `model` and the `exempt` the exempt are fields you want or dont want to be returned adding `-` to the field will remove it when it returns `e.g exempt:'-password'` will remove the password field
+- `modelData` : it contains the `model` and the `select` the select are fields you want or dont want to be returned adding `-` to the field will remove it when it returns `e.g select:'-password'` will remove the password field
 - `check`: it checks for fileds you want to be sure its not there before you create
 - `filter`: will filter the fields you want before you update or get,
 - `data`: its the payload in `create` the search query in `getOne` and `delete`